-If there’s one thing most of our government leaders can agree on these days, regardless of political party, it’s solar energy.
-Nowhere is that more apparent than in California, where Democratic Senator Scott Weiner and Republican Senator Jim Nielsen recently announced a piece of legislation called the Solar Bill of Rights.
+If there’s one that thing most of our government leaders can agree upon, it’s solar energy.
+Nowhere is that more apparent than in California, where Democratic Senator Scott Weiner and Republican Senator Jim Nielsen announced the Solar Bill of Rights (S288).

 The players in this game are:

 Legislators — In addition to the main authors of the bill (Senators Weiner and Nielsen), S288 was sponsored by a number of elected officials.